SDG 8 - Decent work and economic growth

-Decent employment for all — including women, people with disabilities, youth, the elderly and migrants — is a cornerstone of socio-economic development.
+Decent employment for all — including women, people with disabilities, young people, older people and migrants — is a cornerstone of socio-economic development.
 Apart from generating the resources needed for decent living standards and achieving life goals, work provides opportunities for meaningful engagement in society, which promotes a sense of self-worth, purpose and social inclusion.
 Higher employment rates are a key condition for making societies more inclusive by reducing poverty and inequality in and between regions and social groups.
+The European Pillar of Social Rights Action Plan sets a target of at least 78 % of the population aged 20 to 64 to be in employment by 2030.

 Unemployment and long-term unemployment have decreased since 2014